 Partial List of References

 - Elhami Khorasani, N., Garlock, M.E.M.
-(2015).
+(2017).
 “Overview of Fire Following Earthquake: Historical Events and Community Responses”.
-Submitted for publication in International Journal of Disaster Resilience in the Built Environment.
+International Journal of Disaster Resilience in the Built Environment, Volume 8, Issue 2.

 - Elhami Khorasani, N., Garlock, M.E.M., Gardoni, P. (2015).
 “Probabilistic Performance-Based Evaluation of a Tall Steel Moment Resisting Frame under Fire Following Earthquake”.
 Tentatively accepted in the Journal of Structural Fire Engineering.

 - Elhami Khorasani, N., Garlock, M.E.M., Quiel, S. (2015).
 “Modeling Steel Structures in OpenSees: Enhancements for Fire and Multi-Hazard Probabilistic Analyses”, Computers and Structures, Elsevier, Vol. 157, p.
 218–231.